 Note about Bees

 All is not well in the bee universe.
 Colonies are disappearing and scientists are not sure why.
 Termed Colony Collapse Disorder, this most recent threat to the honeybee is a huge problem.
-We often think of bees as the source for honey, but they also serve a critical and necessary role as pollinators for our food crops.
-Without pollinators such as bees our citrus, berry, melon and vegetable crops would not yield fruit.
+We often think of bees as the source of honey, but they also serve a critical and necessary role as pollinators for our food crops.
+Without pollinators such as bees our citrus, berry, melon, and vegetable crops would not yield fruit.
 Researchers have identified several factors that contribute to the disorder and continue working on both the cause and solution to this potentially catastrophic problem.

 Florida Honey Movie

 You might also want to check out a 1997 movie called Ulee’s Gold starring Peter Fonda as a Florida Tupelo honey beekeeper shot in Apalachicola and Port St. Joe.
 Van Morrison’s song, Tupelo Honey is featured.